Campaign of the Month: October 2017

 Marisol thoroughly enjoyed unlife in the Big Easy.
 Although she mourned her sire, the city’s strongly French-influenced culture (even more pronounced during the ’40s than the 21st century, especially among the immortal Kindred) ensured the local Toreador were very welcoming to a Parisian expatriate.
 Marisol missed France enough to depart for Martinique when the island was liberated by Free French forces in 1943, but she remembered her time in the Crescent City fondly.

-The Caribbean was a pleasant change of scenery from swampy New Orleans, and news of Paris’ liberation by the Allies brought bloody tears to Marisol’s eyes.
+The Caribbean was a pleasant change of scenery from swampy Louisiana, and news of Paris’ liberation by the Allies brought bloody tears to Marisol’s eyes.
 When V-Day was declared in Europe, she danced with joy.
 Still, she had no desire to return home just yet.
 Paris would likely be much changed by the war and Martinique had proven a pleasant vacation spot, as well as a source of new inspiration for her art.
 Paris would be there when she was ready to come home.

 As time went on, though, Marisol sank into a depression even her tropical surroundings could not rouse her from.
 She missed the camaraderie of the Parisian art world and the passion she had shared with her sire, whose final death she had felt during the war.
 She was homesick, but without Henri and after so many years away, Paris might no longer be home.

 News of New Orleans’ devastation in 2005 simultaneously broke Marisol’s heart and roused her from her malaise.
 She couldn’t protect Paris from the Nazis, but perhaps she could do something here.
 She journeyed to the city and expressed a desire to play some small role in rebuilding its culture.
-The prince and her clanmates remembered her favorably, and Maldonato once again granted her permission to make her domain in the Crescent City.
+The prince and her clanmates remembered her favorably.
+Maldonato once again granted her permission to make her domain in the Crescent City.

 As New Orleans rebuilt, Marisol attended the recital of a brilliant young violinist named Jeremy.
 She was astonished that a mere child could have such talent.
 Silently following his career, however, only made her more concerned.
 The boy’s fame-hungry “stage parents” appeared less interested in their son’s happiness and welfare than in riding his star to success.
-Marisol knew the fate of most child prodigies was to burn out and could not bear the thought of that happening to Jeremy.
+Marisol knew the fate of most child prodigies was to burn out.
+She could not bear the thought of that happening to Jeremy.
 She sought and received Vidal’s permission to Embrace the young violinist.

 Marisol was not a musician, but she did her best to mentor Jeremy’s development and used him as a frequent muse for her painting.
 She introduced him to the city’s Toreador and his skill impressed many of them.
-As the years passed and Jeremy matured mentally from a child into a man, his feelings for his sire only grew.
+As the years passed and Jeremy mentally matured from a child into a man, his feelings for his sire only grew.
 Marisol felt something in her reawaken as well.
 She tossed mortal mores aside and knew passion in his arms.
 Her art was inspired again and she gave no thought to what others said.
 It was a time of happiness for both her and Jeremy.